 They are made with a high-quality sound deadening material that looks and feels like other fabrics.

 It’s very easy to apply to the existing interior and exterior walls, and it can have some great results.

 It’s also perfect as a before or after material, meaning that you can apply a coat of soundproof paint to an already built wall before placing some MLV in it.

 Or you can use it to paint your drywall or acoustic panels after installation.
 This soundproof paint by Hy-Tech Thermal Solutions is very reliable and effective.

-If you are looking for the best overall way to soundproof a wall that’s already been built without removing drywall, mass loaded vinyl aka MLV is your best option.
+If you are looking for the best overall way to soundproof a wall that’s already been built without removing drywall, Noise Grabber MLV is your best option.